 Corps Of Engineers

-The U.S. Army Corps of Engineers manages two campgrounds in the Gavins Point Dam area: Cottonwood and Nebraska Tailwaters, both in Nebraska.
-For reservations call 1-877-444-6777 or go online for reservations.
+- The U.S. Army Corps of Engineers manages two campgrounds in the Gavins Point Dam area: Cottonwood and Nebraska Tailwaters, both in Nebraska.
 Reservations are taken for the period from Memorial Day weekend through Labor Day weekend.

 Nebraska State Parks